 The flat-plane design allows even firing across engine banks and an even more visceral engine sound.
 Koenigsegg has countered the tendency that flat-plane engines have towards greater vibration by designing new super-light connecting rods and pistons.

 The connecting rods were designed by Koenigsegg’s engine architect, Dr. Thomas Johansson.
 The connecting rods are made from premium Swedish steel.
-At just 540g - including bolts - they’re as light as previous generations made from titanium, but even stronger.
+At just 540g - including bolts - they’re as light as previous generations made from titanium but even stronger.

 The piston’s curved face shapes the combustion chamber in such a way so as to reduce peak pressure while maintaining high average pressure.
 The ceramic coating on the face of the piston prevents hot spots and detonation when the engine runs at maximum power.
 The piston weighs just 290 grams.
-Minimal weight is important because Koenigsegg engines have a very long stroke and at 8500rpm, efficiency of movement becomes critical.
+Minimal weight is important because Koenigsegg engines have a very long stroke and at 8500rpm, the efficiency of movement becomes critical.

 The Koenigsegg Jesko features an all-new 9-speed, multi-clutch transmission - the second transmission to be 100% designed and built in-house at Koenigsegg, following the Direct Drive system designed for the Regera.